gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 == Changelog ==

+= 2.6 & 2.6.1 (January 23, 2014) =
+* Added: Manual export of leads - a new setting in the Form settings configuration that prevents all entries from being sent to Salesforce; only manually-approved entries may be sent.
+* Fixed: PHP static method warnings
+* Fixed: Supports paths outside of standard WP plugin directory structure

 = 2.5.3 =
 * Fixed: Minor PHP static method warning
 * Fixed: Dates now export properly in API and new Web-to-Lead Addon